Best Houseplants For Easy Care

 The aptly named Jade Tree is a sturdy plant that requires very little attention.
 A succulent that needs infrequent watering, it will do well in indirect light and grow for years into a huge beautiful living piece of art if you tend it with re-potting when it outgrows its home.

 I found a pretty little plant called the Trailing Elephant Bush, originally from Africa, marked as drought resistant, needing indirect lighting, and comprising 80% of the elephant's diet.
 No elephants here, but it does well without them, with small triangular leaves on long sprawling stems.

 And the Christmas Cactus, which never looks or acts like a cactus but more like a tropical plant.
-It needs watered thoroughly and needs indirect light to thrive.
+It needs watered thoroughly and thrives in indirect light.
 I found out the hard way that this cactus needs its roots exposed to a temperature below 45 degrees for a day or two in order to flower during the winter season.

 One more flowering plant that was a mystery for a while.
-This one was propagated by a neighbor's elderly mother from a stem she stole from our local city greenhouse.
+This one was propagated by a neighbor's elderly mother from a stem she stole from our local city greenhouse years ago.
 So no knowledge of what it was.

-By the time I owned the plant it filled a small barrel and bloomed huge red flowers protected by thorns.
-My grandson, when tiny, called it the Pokey Plant and carefully walked around it in our sunroom.
+By the time I owned the plant it filled a small barrel and bloomed huge red flowers protected by tiny thorns.
+My grandson, when tiny himself, called it the Pokey Plant and carefully walked around it in our sunroom.

 Research gave us photos of a family of Cacti from South America that looked like this beauty so we followed the instructions of infrequent watering and lots of direct light.
 It lived with us for over ten years before it slowly died out.
 Still not sure why.
-But beautiful, huge, thorny, and red while here.
+But beautiful, huge red blooms, and thorny while here.

 There are many house plants that are easy to keep alive with a little knowledge of their care.
 Another book for help is How Not To Kill Your Houseplant by Veronica Peerless.
 I should have had this for advice.